What we do

 In 1993, the National Collection of Food Bacteria was moved to NCIMB, further extending its remit as the UK’s premier collection of environmental reference strains, and in 2000, NCIMB Ltd was spun out from the university to become an independent company.

 Since then the company has continued to manage the UK’s National Collection of Industrial, Food and Marine Bacteria as well as developing a range of microbiology services and products that build on our heritage of managing, understanding and exploiting bacteria.
 These include microbial identification services, biomaterial storage services and toxicity tests as well as oilfield microbiology services.
-Today, NCIMB is also a well-established provider of chemical analysis and radiochemistry services for the environmental and oilfield sectors.
+Today, NCIMB is also a well-established provider of analytical services for the environmental and oilfield sectors.